jackabox/2019.jackwhiting.co.uk/content/posts/2017-07-05-how-i-build-wp-plugins-part-1-framework.md

 slug: how-i-build-wordpress-plugins-framework
 date: 2017-07-05 00:00:00
 description: 'Part 1, Utilising a framework in the development of WordPress Plugins.
 A brief explanation on how I begin rapid development.'
-tags:
-  - plugins
+categories:
-  - wordpress
+  - WordPress
-  - php
+  - PHP
 ---

 I've been writing custom WordPress plugins for a couple of years now and wanted to share some of the details on how I've been working.
 There will be a few parts to these articles, and in this one we're starting with the Plugin Framework.